 A person bitten by a neighbor’s dog does have legal rights to sue the neighbor for the dog bite injuries.
 This can present an uncomfortable situation between two neighbors who had previously been friendly acquaintances, but the animosity often begins immediately after the attack when the owner of the dog is unapologetic or relatively unconcerned about the dog attack.
 In fact, the dog owner will often blame the victim for causing the attack and defend the vicious attack of the dog.

 Michigan law holds the person who owns, keeps, or harbors the dog responsible for a dog bite or attack, regardless of prior knowledge (called, “strict liability” laws) of the viciousness of the animal.
 Also, the negligence law is used to hold the owner responsible for the attack.
 This means that the dog owner is liable if the injury occurred because the dog owner was unreasonably careless in controlling the dog.
 The only defense to the dog owner in these cases is if the victim provoked the attack or was a trespasser on the property.

-Contact Our Michigan Dog Bite Attorneys
+Contact Our Michigan Dog Bite Lawyers

-If you or a family member has been bitten or attacked by a neighbor’s dog, you should contact our Michigan dog bite lawyers as soon as possible after the attack so that we can explain your legal rights to you and begin our investigation of the claim.
-We will represent you under our No Fee Promise, which means we do not charge any legal fees or costs until we win your settlement.
+If you or a family member is bitten or attacked by a relative’s dog, you should contact our Michigan dog bite lawyers as soon as possible after the attack so that we can explain your legal rights to you and begin our investigation of the claim.
+Call us today at (888) 797-8787 and an attorney will be available to speak with you about your situation.